Skye, Applecross & Torridon

 Leaving the village behind us we travel North along the West side of the Applecross peninsula passing golden beaches, caves and natural rock arches.
 Today we may also catch sightings of Minke whales, dolphins and otters.
 As we reach Rubha Na Fearn and enter Loch Torridon savour your final look back to the Crowlin islands, Raasay and Skye.
 The landscape suddenly changes and we are faced with the steep dramatic mountains of Torridon.
 Along this coast there are many remnants of the great forest of Caledonia.
 As we enter Loch Shieldaig the views are simply stunning and as we pass round Shieldaig island, the village and our journeys end come into view.
 Time to give ourselves a pat on the back for completing a truly adventurous journey and heading back to Inverness.

-Pick up at Inverness train station 10am
+Pick up available from Inverness train station at 10am.

-Return to Craigower 6pm
+Return to Cairngorms Adventure Centre (Newtonmore) 6pm

 We do not recommend booking flights or other public transport for the final evening of the journey.
 Allow at least 24 hours after the proposed journey finish time when making any arrangements.